 - Keep it simple.
 In times of crisis, people are overloaded with information.
 Processing everything can be challenging, so people may get confused more easily or pay even less attention to details.3 Keep your messaging simple with concise key takeaways that clearly stand out.

 - Reach out in waves.
 Often the people less impacted by whatever is going on tend to pay less attention or push back.
 It’s a typical response that people resist change if it doesn’t seem relevant to them.
 But your company may be sharing important updates that have all your customers’ best interests in mind.
 So you may need to engage different customers at different times (and in different ways), based on where they are in the overall cycle of the crisis experience.

 Again, you could use personas to identify customer segments and prioritize by level of impact.
 That can help you define a communications plan in terms of how many waves you’ll need, the most relevant timing, and the most engaging way to reach out based on different personas and customer relationships.

 These principles also apply to your reactive messaging, including customer service, executive office escalations, and media statements.
 As Steven Ramirez, CEO of Beyond the Arc, observes, “When you are responding directly to a customer, or fielding a media inquiry, try to move past the perceived need to defend yourself.
 Acknowledge the concern, and provide information that helps people understand options or make decisions.”

 3. Earn trust by being believable

-The Covid era has sparked numerous emails from big brand CEOs who want to “personally reach out.”
+The Covid era sparked emails from big brand CEOs who want to “personally reach out.”
 But when customers need to solve problems, are companies really walking the walk of empathy?
-And will they sustain that personal touch once life returns to “normal”?
+And are they sustaining that personal touch?